natfarleydev/prd-markdown/markdown/advanced/advancedFeats.markdown

 no more than once per round.

-**Special:** A weapon master monk or zen archer monk receives [Perfect Strike](#perfect-strike) as a bonus feat at 1st level, even if he does not meet the prerequisites.
+**Special:** A weapon master monk or zen archer monk receives [Perfect Strike] as a bonus feat at 1st level, even if he does not meet the prerequisites.
 A monk may attempt an perfect strike attack a number of times per day equal to his monk level, plus one more time per day for every four levels he has in classes other than monk.